5 Steps to Track and Prevent Allergies

 - Run the vent fan in the bathroom during showers to prevent mold growth from the humidity.

-- Clean shower, bathroom tiles and toilets regularly with mold-killing solution.
+- Clean shower, bathroom tiles, and toilets regularly with a mold-killing solution.

 - Clean shower curtain regularly and replace periodically.

 - Regularly wash wallpaper and replace if water-damaged.